-If you’re looking for a VPN, you’ve probably encountered lifetime VPN subscription offers.
+If you’re looking for a VPN, you’ve probably encountered lifetime VPN offers.
 This is the kind of offer that gives a lifetime VPN subscription by paying a one-time fee.

 At the time of writing, some providers are offering subscriptions for 20-30 dollars or less.